 The workshop's main goals are: 1. identify a limited number of techniques that the participants would feel confident to introduce in their bioinformatics academic courses and 2. develop, in a shared effort involving participants and speakers, guidelines with recommendations and concrete actions that can be easily adopted by any lecturer in their courses.

+Vogliamo fare un cenno alla tavola rotonda finale ospitata all’interno del convegno BITS?

+The outcomes of the workshop will be shared and discussed during the BITS on June the 16th.
+Finally, on June 17th at XX pm (right after the conference closing) there will be a round table to enroll academic lecturers interested in introducing a few effective techniques in their course (AA 2016/2017).
+Enrolled participants will be followed up to report outcomes of the experiment to the BITS conference in 2017.

 Audience: Scientists who are involved - or plans to be involved as part of their future career - in academic teaching.